How to Choose the Best Rental Truck Solution

 Most trucks are designed to fit in the width of a standard parking space, but they may need extra room for length.
 Determine what’s needed by looking at the dimensions of the truck and adding additional space for the ramp and room to get items inside.
 For example, a truck that’s 32-feet long may need up to 42 feet of parking space while loading.

 Will I need to buy insurance?

 Liability coverage and damage protection are optional in most instances.
 Talk with your insurance agent (auto and home/renters) to see what coverage you’ll have and discuss the options.
-Check out this resource for more info on rental truck insurance.

 Is a special license required to drive a rental truck?

 No special license is required in most cases, since trucks are not considered commercial vehicles.
 You’ll just need a valid, government-issued driver’s license.
 However, U-Haul does require a Commercial Driver’s License (CDL) for 26-foot trucks in Quebec, Canada.